wp-plugins/theme-options/readme.txt

 = Version 0.3 (July 7, 2009) =
 * Expanded the hooks that will be converted in Thematic and Hybrid
+* Added Prodigy theme hooks to the converter.
+* Changed how the converter does its job.

 = Version 0.2 (June 13, 2009) =
 * Fixed Image Management snippet's logo url inserter.